-Bruno Huhn is having remarkable success with the Chord Club rehearsals every Tuesday evening in the Church-in-the Gardens and his triumph amply vindicates the judgment the officers of the club in re-engaging a conductor of the has standing of Mr. Huhn.
+Bruno Huhn is having remarkable success with the Choral Club rehearsals every Tuesday evening in the Church-in-the-Gardens and his triumph amply vindicates the judgment of the officers of the club in re-engaging a conductor of the high standing of Mr. Huhn.
 The program is exceedingly well selected and splendidly conducted.
-The hearty cooperation the residents have alike been a striking testimonial of the confidence of the people in the club and in the conductor.
+The hearty cooperation of the residents have alike been a striking testimonial of the confidence of the people in the club and in the conductor.